algolia/kubernetes-hands-on/08-cronjob/README.md

 # Running a background process: `cronjob`

+## Introduction

-In this section you will lean how to run background tasks using crons & deployments.
+In this section you will lean how to run background tasks using crons & jobs.

+## `CronJob`

 Let's start with crons.
 Crons are like the cron in linux a time-based job scheduler.